 In the face of this unprecedented climate disruption, reducing our automobile usage is a must:

-Automobile use is one of the greatest contributors to CO2 emissions, responsible for approximately 10% annually worldwide.
-Meanwhile, American automobiles have a disproportionate impact: the United States has only 5% of the world’s population, yet owns 30% of the world’s automobiles, and contributes 45% of the world’s automotive CO2 emissions.
+Automobile use is one of the greatest contributors to CO2 emissions worldwide, and American automobiles have a disproportionate impact: the United States has only 5% of the world’s population, yet owns 30% of the world’s automobiles, and contributes 45% of the world’s automotive CO2 emissions.

 By coming together in this boycott, we will be able to strengthen support for alternative modes of transportation, while undermining the power of the oil & automotive industries which continue to value profit over the present and future health of our children and our planet.